 Nick has considerable experience of professional liability claims in the UK and offshore.
-He has acted in claims involving lawyers, trust companies and trustees, valuers and surveyors, construction professionals and engineers, agents, brokers, financial professionals, and management companies.
+He has acted in claims involving lawyers, trust companies and trustees, valuers and surveyors, construction professionals and engineers, agents and brokers, accountants, financial professionals and management companies.
 His recent cases of note include appearing for the respondents in the Supreme Court in Matthews v Sedman